bigginlab/OxCompBio/tutorials/Python/setup.md

 ## 1. Setup

-Here we assume you have completed the main setup instructions and have done the
+Here we assume you have completed the main setup instructions (see [setup.md](../../setup.md) and have done the following:
-following:

 1. You have installed an anaconda distribution
 2. You have access to a terminal